 Well you could, except, you can’t.
 How’s that for a straight answer?

-Most phones today are about 50-60% battery.
+Most phones today are about 50-60% battery by volume.
 Battery technology hasn’t kept pace with the rest of the world in terms of miniaturization and as we demand more and more power from a phone, those batteries actually need to get bigger.
 This means that space is at a real premium on phones, and it’s why so much money goes into engineering every tiny component to save as much space as possible.
 There just isn’t room for something people aren’t going to use, and let’s face it, people just weren’t using that external antenna connector.
-Getting rid of it allowed for just a little more battery to be put into the phone, which is something that everyone uses.
+Getting rid of it allowed for just a little more battery to be put into the phone.
+100% of people use the battery.
 That’s pretty simple.

 There may be a few phones out there with external antenna connectors… I’ll be honest in saying that I haven’t seen every phone that’s currently sold in the whole world.
-What I can say is that it’s been a long time since I’ve seen a cell booster designed for direct connection, and since the 2014 FCC rules mandate that boosters be sold in complete kits, I can say that there is no kit designed for this purpose.
-It may be possible with enough knowledge of basic electronics, enough parts and enough time to cobble together something that could work, but you’d probably be invalidating the warranties on everything you touch there.
-That makes it your risk, and that’s fine, but as for me I find that a regular cell booster works very well and doesn’t require me to be wired to anything.
+I can say one thing, though.
+It’s been a long time since I’ve seen a cell booster designed for direct connection.
+Since the 2014 FCC rules mandate that boosters be sold in complete kits.
+So, I can say that there is no kit designed for this purpose.
+It may be possible with enough knowledge of basic electronics, enough parts and enough time to cobble together something that could work.
+Of course you’d probably be invalidating the warranties on everything you touch there.
+That makes it your risk.
+That’s fine, but as for me I find that a regular cell booster works very well.
+Not only that, I don’t need to be wired down to anything.